cgascoig/isctl/openapi/docs/VirtualizationVmwareVirtualMachineAllOf.md

 `func (o *VirtualizationVmwareVirtualMachineAllOf) HasHost() bool`

 HasHost returns a boolean if a field has been set.

+### GetParentFolder

+`func (o *VirtualizationVmwareVirtualMachineAllOf) GetParentFolder() VirtualizationVmwareFolderRelationship`

+GetParentFolder returns the ParentFolder field if non-nil, zero value otherwise.

+### GetParentFolderOk

+`func (o *VirtualizationVmwareVirtualMachineAllOf) GetParentFolderOk() (*VirtualizationVmwareFolderRelationship, bool)`

+GetParentFolderOk returns a tuple with the ParentFolder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParentFolder

+`func (o *VirtualizationVmwareVirtualMachineAllOf) SetParentFolder(v VirtualizationVmwareFolderRelationship)`

+SetParentFolder sets ParentFolder field to given value.

+### HasParentFolder

+`func (o *VirtualizationVmwareVirtualMachineAllOf) HasParentFolder() bool`

+HasParentFolder returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)